robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Static asserts are checked at compile time.
 Example:
 ```
--- this ensures that we are on a 64bit s ystem
+-- this ensures that we are on a 64bit system
 static_assert sizeof(^u8) == 8
 ```